CHAPTER 7:

 • Who?
 How many people?
 What kind of room?
 Will the audience be close to/distant from you and relatively informal/formal?
 Will the audience be familiar will the topic?
 How much can you assume members of the audience know, and how much do you think they want to hear?

-• What?
+• Why?
+Are you being assessed, and if so what are the assessment criteria and expectations?
+What guidelines have been issued?
+Talk with your lecturer about what he/she expects you to do (coursework purpose). • What?
 What do you wish to convey?
 What do you want the audience to know?
 Why do you want them to know it?
 Why will information you present be useful to the audience?
-How? (presentation objectives).
+How? (presentation objectives). • How?
+How are you going to interest your audience and persuade listeners that the content of your presentation is interesting, informative and useful? (presentation technique).

 At the beginning of your presentation make clear to the audience what the presentation will be about and the main point it will cover (outline).